nickgriffin1/Dashcards/README.md

 #### Installation
 1. `yarn install`
 2. `yarn start`
-3. Press `i` in the terminal to open the iOS emulator
+3. Press `i` in the terminal to open the iOS emulator or scan the QR code in the expo app

 # License
 MIT